lexe-app/lexe-public/SECURITY.md

 If the user has a channel open, and sees that at least one security report has been generated in the last `our_to_self_delay` blocks, then the user knows that at the present moment their funds are safe, although ideally there should be a report generated at least once every day.

 If there are no security reports available, or if they have not been generated frequently enough, the user should immediately use the open-source recovery tool to sweep their funds to an external address.
-During this process, the recovery tool will check for and contest any observed channel breaches, thus preventing any loss of funds to a Raven-type adversary.
+During this process, the recovery tool will check for and contest any observed channel breaches, thus preventing any loss of funds to a Roger-type adversary.

 ### Attacks on SGX